lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 ## TPM module with "Low Pin Count Protocol" build on SoC
 ### Introduction
 The main goal of this document is showing the current state of development of TPM module with "LPC Protocol" based on SoC (System on Chip), and also documenting work carried out so far.
 ## Motivation for doing this project
 We still see the necessity of making TPM module with the "Low Pin Count" protocol.
 There are still many computers on the market (especially servers) that have motherboards supporting LPC protocol.
-We considered possible hardware platforms in the past in this document["Target TPM hardware interfaces"](https://lpntpm.lpnplant.io/hardware_interfaces/#low-pin-count-interface)
+We considered possible hardware platforms in the past in this document[Target TPM hardware interfaces](https://lpntpm.lpnplant.io/hardware_interfaces/#low-pin-count-interface)
 Outside of fast `SPI Bus` and even `I2C` protocol it is relatively easy to implement on MCU hardware just "LPC protocol" makes it difficult to implement on MCU.